Best Time to Travel to Peru

 April: Easter

-Easter is a special event in Peru and takes quite a long time compared to the celebration in western countries.
-The week of Easter is called “Semana Santa” and during this week there are many parades and other activities, and you can enjoy festive celebrations and traditional dishes.
-This period may entail price increases in some destinations because also Peruvians tend to travel quite a lot these days.
+Easter is a special event in Peru and lasts quite a long time compared to celebrations in Western countries.
+The week of Easter is called “Semana Santa”.
+During this week, there are many parades and other activities, and you can enjoy festive celebrations and traditional dishes.
+This period may entail price increases in some destinations, as Peruvians also tend to travel quite a lot these days.

 June 24th: Inti Raymi

 One of the most important traditional fiestas in Peru takes place in Cusco: the Sun Festival.
-If you want to witness this celebration, which consists of unique traditional ceremonies, you are not alone.
-Many tourists and Peruvians flock to Cusco for Inti Raymi, so prepare for big crowds (and since pickpockets could be present, please take only what you need and watch your camera and other belongings closely).
+If you want to witness this celebration, you are not alone.
+Many tourists and Peruvians flock to Cusco for Inti Raymi, so prepare for big crowds (and since pickpockets may be present, please take only what you need and keep a close eye on your camera and other belongings).

 July 28-29th: Fiestas Patrias

-These are the holidays where Peru celebrates its independence.
-In the week before, this can be experienced in many places, because concerts and other cultural activities are organized everywhere on squares and in parks.
+During Fiestas Patrias, Peru celebrates its independence.
+It’s a holiday you can witness all over the country.
+Parades, concerts, and other cultural activities are organized on many squares and in parks.
 The Peruvians (especially those from the big cities) tend to travel a lot during these days as well; it’s their main holiday of the year.
-They will visit their relatives in the interior of the country, or travel to Peru’s highlights.
-In several destinations these days will entail price increases: please check with your travel designer for the latest information.
+They will visit relatives in the country’s interior or even travel to Peru’s highlights.
+In several destinations, these days will entail price increases.
+Please check with your travel designer for the latest information.

 Other special events worth mentioning are: